-- A cover letter (maximum three pages) which outlines the following:
+- A cover letter (maximum two - three pages) which tells us about you:

 The graduate program is an equity and diversity employment initiative and therefore we are actively looking for recent university graduates from any of the following diversity groups to apply:

 - people with disability